 Simba Backtesting Spreadsheet

-In the spreadsheet, Telltale charts allow to compare the trajectory of historical returns for the various portfolios of interest to a Telltale benchmark (itself a portfolio), in a relative manner.
+In the spreadsheet, Telltale charts allow to compare the trajectory of historical returns for various portfolios of interest to a Telltale benchmark (itself a portfolio), in a relative manner.
 It is interesting to observe that growth charts are actually a special form of telltale charts, and can be generated by the same tool.

 Value and Size Factors

 The following Telltale chart compares the trajectories of portfolios made of a single (US) asset class, namely Large Cap Value (LCV), Mid Cap Value (MCV), Small Cap Value (SCV) and Small Cap Blend (SCB), while the Telltale benchmark is the US Total Market (TSM).
-Therefore the charts display the growth of an initial investment, relative to the growth of the US total market.
+Therefore the charts display the growth of an initial investment relative to the growth of the US total market.

 - SCB displayed a nice premium, but mostly due to two time periods (early 40s and late 70s).
 It stayed roughy on par with TSM for two periods of more than 30 years.

-To further illustrate some capabilities of the Simba spreadsheet, let’s look at a couple of additional charts illustrating the past performance of those asset classes.
+Leveraging other capabilities of the Simba spreadsheet, let’s look at a couple of additional charts illustrating the past performance of those asset classes.